Trembit/webrtc-showcase/README.md

 ==================

 This is Play Framework application with Scala | Akka | WebSockets.
-It connects users with Kurento Media Server to implement video chat feature.
+It connects users with Kurento Media Server to implement video chat functionality.

 ### Features